 Not all air handling unit installation sites are uniform; some require access to interstitial space, while others require elevator access.
 Some are rectangular, while others are polygons.
 Still others need to be built around existing walls, pipes or columns.

 However, retrofitting an air handling unit in what may seem like a difficult or even impossible space is now easier than ever.
-For example, the University of Texas at Austin Main Building, also known as The Tower, is a 28-story structure with an air handling unit on the 25th floor, immediately below the university president’s office.
-The unit was built on a difficult site behind the clock on the tower, says John Kolar, vice president at Air Enterprises, which installed the unit.
+For example, the University of Texas at Austin’s Main Building, also known as The Tower, is a 30-story structure with an air handling unit on the 25th floor, immediately below the university president’s office.
+The unit was built on a difficult site behind the clock on the tower, says Tom Elmore, Air Enterprises.

 The unit was constructed on site with simple rigging and elevator access during the campus’s two-week holiday break and was installed by the start of classes.

-This example illustrates many of the essential points of retrofitting, Kolar says.
+This example illustrates many of the essential points of retrofitting, Elmore says.
 Keep these tips in mind when considering or engaging in retrofitting.